This article shows you how to set up and configure version 8.1 of Cisco Packet Tracer software used for Cisco exams on a Debian 11 computer.

 cp ./cpt/lib/x86_64-linux-gnu/libpng12.so.0 /opt/pt/bin/

-Step 12: Now try running Cisco Packet Tracer on your system.
-This time you will also receive an error as follows.
+Step 11: Now try to run Cisco Packet Tracer on your system.
+This time you will get an error like the one below.

 Starting Packet Tracer 7.2.2

-Step 13: In this case, you need to install the libqt package for your system.
-Install the libqt package by running the command below and then run Packet Tracer.
+Step 12: In this case, you must install the libqt package for your Debian system.
+Install the libqt package by running the command below, and then run Packet Tracer.

 sudo apt-get install libqt5webkit5

-Step 14: Packet Tracer will now run without error!
+Step 13: Packet Tracer will now run without errors!